 - Other causes of breathlessness in pregnancy, such as a clot in the lung (pulmonary embolus) and fluid in the lung, are thankfully very rare.

 How do I deal with mild but troublesome symptoms of breathlessness in pregnancy?

 - Taking it easy, resting and trying to relax will make the symptoms subside.

 - If you are over-breathing then see your doctor for advice about breathing exercises.

 - Gentle exercise like a walk can also help.
 This will also improve your sleep and make you feel fitter and less tired, both of which help indirectly.

 Itching in pregnancy is very common.
 It may be all over the body or it may be localised to one area.
 All-over itching is often due to skin dryness and stretching of skin, particularly on the tummy (abdomen).

 Some women develop a pregnancy-related itch, usually in the last few weeks of pregnancy.
 The skin is not dry, there is often no rash, yet the itch can be intense and it is often felt all over the body.

-Less commonly, itching in pregnancy - particularly in the later weeks - is due to a small gland underneath the liver (the gallbladder) not working properly.
+Less commonly, itching in pregnancy - particularly in the later weeks - is due to a small gland (the gallbladder) underneath the liver not working properly.
 This can sometimes cause problems for your baby.
 Therefore, if you do develop itching and have no skin rash, it is important to see your doctor or midwife.
 He or she may arrange for a simple blood test to make sure that your gallbladder is working properly.
 See separate leaflet called Obstetric Cholestasis.